9 Common Reasons Why EdTech Startups Fail and Tips to Avoid Them

 60% of startups failing.

-9 Reasons Why EdTech Startups Fail
+9 Major Reasons Why EdTech Startups Fail

 As said by “Jonathan from Mobitrix”, it all lacks understanding of the sectors, their demand, and target audience.